April 14, 2024

 3. Analysis Software: Sophisticated software processes the captured images, identifying defects, anomalies, and areas of concern within the solar panel.

-4. Mechanical Platform: The tester may feature a stable and adjustable platform to facilitate the positioning and alignment of solar panels during testing.
+4. Mechanical Platform: The tester may feature a stable and adjustable platform for positioning and aligning solar panels during testing.

 5. Data Interface: An interface allows for the display and analysis of test results, enabling operators to make informed decisions regarding panel quality and performance.